SarahAmiraslani/sarahamiraslani.github.io/_projects/2_project.md

     <tr>
       <td>Preprocessing</td>
       <td>Extract track length from text string, convert to numeric</td>
-      <td>Match track names with from wikipedia table with Levenshtein distance, left join on wikipedia data</td>
+      <td>Match track names from the Wikipedia table using Levenshtein distance, and perform a left join with the Wikipedia data.</td>
-      <td>Match track names from wikipedia table with Levenshtein distance, left join on wikipedia data.
-Impute missing number of turn values with K nearest neighbors imputer</td>
+      <td>Match track names from the Wikipedia table using Levenshtein distance, and perform a left join with the Wikipedia data.	.
+Impute missing number of turn values with K nearest neighbors imputer.</td>
     </tr>
   </tbody>
 </table>